MyNameIsMeerkat/PyMyo/README.md

 ##Usage

+To start pyMyo just run `python pyMyo.py`, this will drop you to the pyMyo command line.

 The current functionality & shortcuts can be summarised as:

     'console' or '>'     - drop to a interactive python shell (ctrl-d to exit back to pyMyo)